JoshuaGOB/joshuagob.github.io-oldsite/_posts/2018-06-01-The-what-and-the-why.md

 **What's an archive and why do we care**

-The General Archive of Puerto Rico was established by law in 1955 and officialy inaugurated in 1972.
+<span style="color: gray">The General Archive of Puerto Rico was established by law in 1955 and officialy inaugurated in 1972.
 Over that period, the building was renovated, having previously been a hospital, jail and tobacco factory.
-The AGPR is under the Institute of Puerto Rican Culture but it's main function has been to preserve the textual production of every government entity on the Island.
+The AGPR is under the Institute of Puerto Rican Culture but it's main function has been to preserve the textual production of every government entity on the Island.</span>

 <u>This sounds super boring</u>